awsdocs/amazon-s3-userguide/doc_source/s3-glacier-select-sql-reference-select.md

 # SELECT Command<a name="s3-glacier-select-sql-reference-select"></a>

-Amazon S3 Select and S3 Glacier Select support only the `SELECT` SQL command\.
+Amazon S3 Select supports only the `SELECT` SQL command\.
 The following ANSI standard clauses are supported for `SELECT`:

 + `SELECT` list